Climate Science Funding Opportunities

 Human-Environment and Geographical Sciences Program (HEGS)

-The objective of the NSF's Human-Environment and Geographical Sciences (HEGS) Program is to support basic scientific research about the nature, causes and/or consequences of the spatial distribution of human activity and/or environmental processes across a range of scales.
-Contemporary geographical research is an arena in which diverse research traditions and methodologies are valid.
-Recognizing the breadth of the field's contributions to science, the HEGS Program welcomes proposals for empirically grounded, theoretically engaged, and methodologically sophisticated, generalizable research in all sub-fields of geographical and spatial sciences.
+The objective of the Human-Environment and Geographical Sciences Program is to support basic scientific research about the nature, causes, consequences, or evolution of the spatial dimensions of human behaviors, activities, and dynamics as well as their interactions with environmental and social processes across a range of scales.
+Contemporary geographical research encompasses diverse research traditions and methodologies.
+Recognizing the breadth of the field’s contributions to science, the HEGS Program welcomes proposals for empirically grounded, theoretically engaged, methodologically rigorous, and generalizable research that advances geographical and geospatial sciences.
 It is critical that research projects submitted to the HEGS Program illustrate how the proposed research questions engage human dimensions relevant and important to people and societies.

-Deadline: Third Tuesday in January (annually); third Tuesday in August (annually)
+Deadline: Third Friday in January (annually); third Friday in August

 Paleo Perspectives on Present and Projected Climate (P4CLIMATE)